orienteerfeed/orienteerfeed/README.md

 ## Development

 We will be using [Node.js](https://nodejs.org/) v22.1.0.
-New JavaScript features (ES2015) are "enabled" for all modern browsers with [Babel](https://babeljs.io/).
+New JavaScript features (ES2015) are "enabled".
+Can be used with promises, ES6 generators and async/await using [Babel](https://babeljs.io/).

 ### NodeJS Express